 For any organisation, a team of fully committed, engaged employees who will always go above and beyond is an incredibly valuable asset.
+It also helps them stay around longer.
+In our own research about employee turnover, we’ve found that engagement is crucial in ensuring employees do not leave an organisation.
 But what does employee engagement actually entail?
 Step forward William Kahn, the psychologist who developed and named the theory.

 Along with defining engagement, Kahn’s primary aim was to identify the conditions that enable it to happen.
 He was particularly interested in “the moments in which people bring themselves into, or remove themselves from, particular task behaviours”.
 In other words, how does engagement occur and what prevents it?
 From this, we are also able to ask ourselves what we can do to improve employee engagement.
 So, let’s have a closer look at this pivotal theory.